Hong Kong University of Science and Technology: HKUST (Guangzhou)

-In 2018, HKUST signed collaboration agreements with Guangzhou Government and Guangzhou University to establish The Hong Kong University of Science and Technology (Guangzhou) (HKUST(GZ)) in Nansha, Guangzhou.
+In 2018, HKUST signed collaboration agreements with Guangzhou municipal government and Guangzhou University to establish The Hong Kong University of Science and Technology (Guangzhou) (HKUST(GZ)) in Nansha, Guangzhou.
 On 29 June 2022, Ministry of Education of the People's Republic of China approved the establishment of HKUST(GZ), which is the third university co-managed by mainland China and Hong Kong.
 HKUST(GZ) officially opened on 1 September 2022.

 Reputation and rankings

 Overall Rankings

-Globally, HKUST is #44 in QSWUR 2026, #66 in THE 2025, #19 in THE's Impact Rankings 2025 (#1 in Hong Kong), and #2 in THE's Most International Universities in the World 2025.
+Globally, HKUST is #33 in QSWUR 2027, #58 in THE 2026, #82 in USNWR 2026-2027, #20 in THE's Sustainability Impact Rankings 2026 (#1 in Hong Kong), and #2 in THE's Most International Universities in the World 2026.

 HKUST was ranked 23rd worldwide in the latest Nature Index's normalized leading academic institutions ranking published in 2019.

 HKUST has previously been ranked Asia's No.1 by the independent regional QS University Rankings: Asia for three consecutive years between 2011 and 2013.
-HKUST was ranked 27th in the world and second in Hong Kong by QS 2021.
+HKUST was also ranked 28th in the world and 1st in Hong Kong by QS 2016.

 The THEs World Reputation Rankings of 2018 considered it the second reputable in the territory, while it was first in the HKU Public Opinion Programme survey (2016).